mirumee/ariadne-website/docs/resolvers.md

 A resolver needs to be bound to a valid type's field in the schema in order to be used during the query execution.

-To bind resolvers to schema, Ariadne uses a special `ObjectType` class that is initialized with single argument - name of the type defined in the schema:
+To bind resolvers to schema, Ariadne uses a special `ObjectType` class that is initialized with a single argument: the name of the type defined in the schema:

 ```python
 from ariadne import ObjectType